rseah145/smw-term2/lesson_7/Practical.md

 9. In the Request Handling tab, check "Allow private key to be exported" checkbox (ensure requester can get the private key from the issuing server)
 ![image](../images/Pasted%20image%2020230819183747.png)

+10. Click Apply, then click OK to confirm the Duplicate Template operation

+11. Close the MMC window, there's no need to save the MMC settings

+12.